Plumbing work complaints

 Who can make a plumbing work complaint?

 Building and Energy receives complaints from consumers about faulty building and plumbing work.
 These matters can be resolved quickly through discussion with the contractor and this must be considered in the first instance.
-If building work is affected by faulty plumbing work e.g. floor tiling over drainage plumbing then consumers will need to consider lodging a building service complaint.
-Such plumbing disputes involving other building work can be lodged at the following link: https://www.commerce.wa.gov.au/building-and-energy/dispute-resolution.
+If the rectification of plumbing work may also require a building service, such as lifting and reinstallation of paving, tiling or painting, consumers will need to consider lodging a building service complaint.
+Such plumbing disputes involving other building work can be lodged at the following link: Building service and home building work contract complaints.

-If only plumbing work is in dispute, the plumbing work was completed within the last six years and the plumber has failed to rectify the plumbing work a complaint may be lodged using the Plumbing complaint form.
+If only plumbing work is in dispute, the plumbing work was completed within the last six years, is not of a contractual or monetary nature and the plumber has failed to rectify the plumbing work a complaint may be lodged using the Plumbing complaint form.

 Possible outcomes of inspections and investigations

 An inspection or investigation may result in one, or a combination of, the following outcomes:

 Where the inspection or investigation has resulted in the complaint not being substantiated, insufficient evidence is available to commence further action or other imposed restrictions exist such as being out of time to prosecute or being out of time to issue rectification notices.